KwachuQ/final_project/docs/architecture.md

 Routers call services, then read/write to PostgreSQL via SQLAlchemy.
 Uploaded CSV files are stored in AWS S3 for record-keeping.
-No extra abstraction layers — this is a mentoring project, not a distributed system.

 ---